kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Priority**: The preferred priority of the group relative to all other FETCH and SUBSCRIBE requests within the session.
 The publisher should transmit *lower* values first during congestion.

-**Offset**: The requested offset in bytes *after* the GROUP header, but including and OBJECT headers.
+**Offset**: The requested offset in bytes *after* the GROUP header.

-The publisher replies with the contents on the same stream.
-See the GROUP section on how to parse the contents which includes OBJECT delimiters.
+The publisher replies on the stream with the contents.

-The publisher closes the stream once the entire GROUP has been transferred, or resets with an error code.
+The stream may be reset with an error code by either endpoint.

-The subscriber may close or reset the

-DISCUSS: This is notably different from SUBSCRIBE.
-Is there any merit in creating a unidirectional stream instead?
+DISCUSS: Is there any merit in creating a unidirectional stream instead?

 ## INFO Stream